Say perfect plant planter three times fast. Choosing a planter is not nearly as hard, once you know what to look for. Hint: read on to find out.

 When talking to other plant people, the terms “pot” and “planter” will be used interchangeably.
 Pots are generally smaller, round and are usually meant to contain one plant.
 Planters are generally meant for outdoors, are an irregular size, and can contain many plants.
 But here at The Sill, we use both terms to refer to our indoor plant containers.

 Do I Have to Repot?

 Yes.
 It’s always a little fun to get dirty and, more importantly, it’s good for your plant.
 When you purchase a new plant it’s likely that it has already overgrown its plastic grow pot.
 Overgrown plants look full and fresh from the greenhouse, but without proper repotting, the plant will die back to fit that plastic container you found it in.
 This can get ugly, fast.
-Repotting your plant also gives it fresh media to grow in.
+Repotting your plant also gives it fresh potting mix to grow in.
 Not only will your plant be able to sustain its current size, but it will also be able to get larger.
 Initially, repotting doesn’t always mean going up a pot size.
-Repotting could mean changing out old growing media.
+Repotting could mean changing out old potting mix that has degraded in nutrients.
 But eventually, your plant will need a larger pot.

 Does Size Matter?